gchumillas-dart/domnode/README.md

 ### Getting elements from a document

-The main class of this library is the `DomNode` class. `DomNode` extends the `IterableBase` class.
-That means that you can think of it as either a single object or a list of object.
+`DomNode` is the main class of this library. `DomNode` extends the `IterableBase` class.
+That means that you can think of it as single object or a list of object.
 For example, consider the following code:

 ```dart
 // gets a single element